Frequently Asked Questions – and Answers

 6. I’m an incoming freshman – what if I don’t complete that required course about alcohol, drugs and sexual violence online?

 Still Have a Question?
-Ask an Anonymous Question Here
+Ask Your Questions Here

 Have a question and are unsure who to ask?
-Submit a question here anonymously and we will answer it on this page within 2 business days.
+Submit a question here anonymously and we will answer it on the Anonymous Questions page within 2 business days.
 We reserve the right not to post inappropriate questions.